modelica/fmi-standard.org/pages/faq.md

 - Typically an exporting and an importing tool are involved in FMI-based simulation.
 So if problems occur and if it is not obvious which tool causes the problem, you should communicate the problem to the support team of both involved tools
 - As a general discussion forum about FMI, you may use the FMI forum on Stack Overflow

-## Is there a tool vendor independent way to access model information during simulation?

-ASAM XIL-MA is a standardized API that allows the access of model parameters, stimulations and simulation results and to control simulation experiments as well.
-Please see the related ASAM XIL-MA section.

 # I'm a developer and want to support FMI with my tool